Supreme Court of Azad Jammu and Kashmir

-The Supreme Court of Azad Jammu & Kashmir is the highest court of appeal in Azad Jammu and Kashmir.
+The Supreme Court of Azad Jammu and Kashmir is the highest court of appeal in Azad Jammu and Kashmir.
 It consists of a Chief Justice and two other Judges.

 The number of judges in the ‘‘AJK’’ Supreme Court has been fixed at three by the ‘‘AJK’’ Interim Constitution Act, 1974.
 Per this constitution, the judges are appointed by the President of Azad Jammu and Kashmir on the advice of the prime minister of Pakistan.

 In April 2020, Raja Saeed Akram Khan was the acting Chief Justice of Azad Jammu and Kashmir Supreme Court who took oath from the president of Azad Jammu and Kashmir Masood Khan.

 Court composition

 The justices and jurists of the supreme court are set to retire at the age of 65, unless the jurists sooner resign or are removed from office, or records written reasons for deviating from this rule in accordance with the Interim Constitution of Azad Jammu and Kashmir (1974).
 By the amendment of AJK Constitution in 1993, there is a fixed number of justices at 3 and, as of current, there are currently 2 judges and one Chief Justice in Supreme Court of AJK.
 There are one ad hoc appointment of the jurists i the court.